Learn how to navigate a multiple transfer to get your new horse into your name.

 As you’re completing your transfer form, make sure the seller is the last recorded owner on the horse’s papers.
 If the last recorded owner is not who you bought the horse from, this is called a multiple transfer.
 The transfer will remain the same no matter how many owners.
 Because AQHA will not knowingly skip an ownership, there will need to be a transfer report from each person who owned the horse.
 Send AQHA all information you have about previous owners, including names, addresses and phone numbers.
 We will attempt to contact the previous owners for you.

 To ensure a successful transfer process, please make sure you do your homework!
 We are here to advise you if you need further assistance.
 Feel free to contact the Customer Service Department at 806-376-4811, Monday through Friday from 8 a.m. to 5 p.m.
 CST.

-If you have a story about a transfer pickle, post a comment!
-Also, read Papers to Prove It for tips and advice to consider before and during your purchase.
+Read Papers to Prove It for tips and advice to consider before and during your horse purchase.